Treynor dealer model: Model structure

 The dealer's position is built up after a long run of either sellers or buyers, the volatility of the money market for particular securities and the level of inventories the dealer possesses.
 Dealers’ positions are set, limited to long or short, when a limit is reached, the dealer will lay off (dealer accepts a bid price below his/her own bid price) to a VBT or buy in (dealer pays an ask price above his/her own ask price).
 Laying off to a VBT is thus considered laying off to the "market-maker of last resort".

 Accordingly, for the dealer, the cost of laying-off, a loss to the dealer, is the dealer's primary variable cost and is built into the dealer's spread.
-The range of the dealer's price, therefore, according to Treynor's conclusions, can be anywhere between 30-40% of the security's value all without any valuation changes from the VBT to compensate for the cost of laying-off.
+The range of the dealer's price, therefore, according to Treynor's conclusions, can be anywhere between 30 and 40% of the security's value all without any valuation changes from the VBT to compensate for the cost of laying-off.

 Treynor's dealer model also accounts for the arrival of new information.
 Since new information is implanted in the price, bid and ask, of securities and the two market makers prices are said to be linked, both spreads will adjust for additional information.
 According to Treynor, any insider trading law against acting on such new information must protect dealers and investor confidence to sustain liquidity in the market.